sofiamoniz/aula_react/README.md

 - cd aula_react
 - npm install
 - npm start

-- application is now running at localhost:3000
+The application is now running at localhost:3000